Manor Hall Guide

 You can see the accommodation fees, or rent, for your residence by downloading the undergraduate accommodation fees (PDF, 129KB) which also has details of your tenancy dates.
 Full information on how to pay your accommodation fees can be found on the Accommodation Office website.

-You should download and print your arrivals leaflet (PDF), which has full instructions on where to go on moving in day.
+You will be able to download and print your arrivals leaflet, which has full instructions on where to go on moving in day.
 A friendly team will meet you, give you your keys, and show you how to get to your room.

 Please note that you will be told your room number on arrival at your accommodation only; we're unable to give you this information any earlier.